raspberrypilearning/freecad-chess-set/en/step_3.md

 ![pythag_3](images/pythag_3.gif)

-This gives a length for the red line of just over 10.6mm.
+According to the calculation, the red line should be just over 10.6mm long.

 --- task ---
 Change the cube's **Length**, **Width**, and **Height** to `10.6mm`.